DennisDawson/cloudera-onramp/README.md

 ## Flume to HDFS

-This example shows how to use Flume on the QuickStart VM, first to use the standard configuration to capture log info, then to capture Telnet communication to HDFS.
-It shows how the information you enter can be used for Sentiment Analysis.
+This example shows how to use Flume on the QuickStart VM, first with the standard configuration to capture log info, then to capture log entries in HDFS.
+You can use the information you enter with the Sentiment Analysis example.